-The National Super Alliance (NASA) leaders have called for speedy investigations into the cold blood murder of Ronald Lubya, a Mumias Sugar Company legal officer, saying that he was killed for refusing to toe the lines of a sugar cartel.
+The National Super Alliance (NASA) leaders have called for speedy investigations into the murder of Ronald Lubya, a Mumias Sugar Company legal officer, saying that he was killed for refusing to toe the lines of a sugar cartel.

 According to Nasa flag bearer Raila Odinga, Lubya was killed for refusing to give in to attempts by a cartel to have the company used to hide sugar illegally imported from South Sudan.